neerajk555/SQL-Training-exercise/module-05-joins/01-Quick-Warm-Ups.md

 Each exercise includes a tiny setup, a task, the expected output, and an answer.
 Run each in its own session.

+**Beginner Tip:** Joins combine data from multiple tables.
+INNER JOIN keeps only matching rows, LEFT JOIN keeps all left table rows (even if no match), and SELF JOIN joins a table to itself.
+Start simple and build up!

 ---

 ## 1) Orders with Customer Names (INNER JOIN) — 7 min